hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

-itself, which to use this form cannot ever be validly false-ish (unlike in (5)), which is not usually not a problem because typically the model exposing this means already has a dedicated class (which is what received the subject call), and all classes produce objects, and all objects are trueish; hence we can overload these two concerns (whether thex interpretation succeeded and if so, what the payload value is) into this one value; for those models that have dedicated classes.
+itself, which to use this form cannot ever be validly false-ish (unlike in (5)), which is not usually not a problem because typically the model exposing this means already has a dedicated class (which is what received the subject call):

+to the extent that user-defined classes produce objects, and all such objects are trueish; we can overload these two concerns (whether the interpretation succeeded and if so, what the payload value is) into this one value; for those models that have dedicated classes.

 for a model that is mainly a compound model (i.e one that models a component that consists mainly of other components), the library's